jlatechnica/baseline/README.md

 [ ] push to git so you can pull to any machine

-[ ] write script to auto pull all tooling to any new server machines I spin up
+[ ] write script to auto pull all tooling to any new server machines spun up

 [ ] fix aws repo